RobinGhosh64/log4j_kafkaappender_to_eventhub/Readme.md

 Azure Event Hub is Microsoft's own Kafka product

+## Step 1: Setup Azure subscription and make sure you can  sign in

+Initial login and subscription setup is a required prerequisite

+NOTE: The region location of the Resource Group may be different than the Azure resources

+## Step 2: Create an Azure Resource Group

+  Navigate to the **Resource Groups** from the top main search bar.
+Select **Create** to create a New Resource Group

 There are two ways you can send application logs to Azure Event Hub.
-1) If your applications are already running on Azure App Service, you can go to the Monitoring section of your App instance, go to --Daignostics Settings-- then add a new destination pointing straight to Event Hub (This requires no code changes)
+1) If your applications are already running on Azure App Service, you can go to the **Monitoring** section of your App instance, go to **Daignostics Settings** then click on **Add diagnostic setting** and choose the log types from the left side and **Event Hub** on the right side as your destination choice
+   (This requires no code changes)
 <br>
 OR